Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/New-AzDataLakeAnalyticsAccount.md

 ### -ResourceGroupName
 Specifies the resource group name of the Data Lake Analytics account.
-To create a resource group, use the New-AzureRmResourceGroup cmdlet.
+To create a resource group, use the New-AzResourceGroup cmdlet.

 ```yaml
 Type: System.String